Deonte Harris Player Prop Bets for NFL Week 11 | New Orleans vs. Philadelphia 11/21/2021

 Season Stats

-- Harris' 407 receiving yards pace all receivers on the Saints.
-He's been targeted 35 times and has registered 24 receptions and two touchdowns (45.2 yards per game).
+- Harris' 407 receiving yards (45.2 per game) are tops amongst the Saints.
+He's been targeted 35 times, and has 24 catches and two touchdowns.

-- Harris has been the target of 35 of his team's 273 passing attempts this season, or 12.8% of the target share.
+- So far this season, 12.8% of the 273 passes thrown by his team have gone Harris' way.

-- With three targets in the red zone this season, Harris has been on the receiving end of 6.7% of his team's 45 red zone pass attempts.
+- Harris has seen the ball thrown his way three times in the red zone this season, 6.7% of his team's 45 red zone pass attempts.

-- The Saints, who rank 14th in the NFL in points scored, have attempted a pass 50.7% of the time while running the football 49.3% of the time.
+- The Saints have run 50.7% passing plays and 49.3% rushing plays this season.
+They rank 14th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Harris' matchup with the Eagles.